MicrosoftDocs/cpp-docs/docs/parallel/concrt/task-parallelism-concurrency-runtime.md

  For more information about lambda expressions, see [Lambda Expressions](../../cpp/lambda-expressions-in-cpp.md).

 ##  <a name="task-class"></a> The task Class
  You can use the [concurrency::task](../../parallel/concrt/reference/task-class.md) class to compose tasks into a set of dependent operations.
 This composition model is supported by the notion of *continuations*.
 A continuation enables code to be executed when the previous, or *antecedent*, task completes.
 The result of the antecedent task is passed as the input to the one or more continuation tasks.
 When an antecedent task completes, any continuation tasks that are waiting on it are scheduled for execution.
 Each continuation task receives a copy of the result of the antecedent task.
 In turn, those continuation tasks may also be antecedent tasks for other continuations, thereby creating a chain of tasks.
 Continuations help you create arbitrary-length chains of tasks that have specific dependencies among them.
 In addition, a task can participate in cancellation either before a tasks starts or in a cooperative manner while it is running.
-For more information about this cancellation model, see [Cancellation](../../parallel/concrt/exception-handling-in-the-concurrency-runtime.md#cancellation).
+For more information about this cancellation model, see [Cancellation in the PPL](cancellation-in-the-ppl.md).

  `task` is a template class.
 The type parameter `T` is the type of the result that is produced by the task.
 This type can be `void` if the task does not return a value. `T` cannot use the `const` modifier.